Posterior Meta-Replay for Continual Learning: Supplementary Experiments and Results

 As a potential upper-bound we also consider \textbf{Fine-Tuning}, which simply refers to the continuous deterministic training of a main network without undertaking any measures against catastrophic forgetting.
-Thus, the achieved \textsc{TG-during} score can benefit from transfer while not being restricted to finding any trade-off that accommodates past tasks.
-In this case, the hyperparameter configuration is selected based on the best \textsc{TG-during} score.
-We only searched hyperparameters for this baseline in the PermutedMNIST and SplitCIFAR experiments, because the \textsc{TG-during} scores of other experiments are often maxed out.
+Thus, the achieved \textit{TGiven-During} score can benefit from transfer while not being restricted to finding any trade-off that accommodates past tasks.
+In this case, the hyperparameter configuration is selected based on the best \textit{TGiven-During} score.
+We only searched hyperparameters for this baseline in the PermutedMNIST and SplitCIFAR experiments, because the \textit{TGiven-During} scores of other experiments are often maxed out.
+Importantly, whenever applicable and unless noted otherwise, all hyperparameter configurations have been selected based on the \textit{TInfer-Final (Ent)} criterion.
+Hence, reported task-given (\textit{TGiven}) scores do not necessarily reflect the ability of a method to combat forgetting.
+However, in most cases, forgetting does not seem to be a major challenge in the experiments we consider, and the reported \textit{TGiven-During} and \textit{TGiven-Final} scores are often very close.
+Please refer to SM \ref{sm:sec:exp:details} for details on the experimental setup and hyperparameter searches.

-All results involving Bayesian methods use a standard Gaussian prior $p(\mathbf{W}) = \mathcal{N}(\mathbf{0}, I)$.
+\textbf{Tempering.} All results involving Bayesian methods use a standard Gaussian prior $p(\mathbf{W}) = \mathcal{N}(\mathbf{0}, I)$.
 For high-dimensional problems and for methods trained with variational inference, we explore tempering the posterior to increase training stability (cf. SM \ref{sm:sec:exp:details:hpsearch}).
 Specifically, we downscale the \textit{prior-matching term}, which effectively increases the emphasis on matching the data well (cf. SM E in \citet{wenzel:tempering}).
 Note, no such posterior tempering is used when studying the low-dimensional problems in SM \ref{sm:sec:regression} and SM \ref{sm:sec:gmm}.
-Importantly, whenever applicable and unless noted otherwise, all hyperparameter configurations have been selected based on the \textsc{TI-Ent} criterion.
-Hence, reported task-given (\textsc{TG}) scores do not necessarily reflect the ability of a method to combat forgetting.
-However, in most cases, forgetting does not seem to be a major challenge in the experiments we consider, and the reported \textsc{TG-during} and \textsc{TG-final} scores are often very close.
-Please refer to SM \ref{sm:sec:exp:details} for details on the experimental setup and hyperparameter searches.